 Study 2 Results and Discussion

 Participants appeared to sample about as many prices in Study 2 as in the previous studies reported herein (Figure 2).
-From Figure 6, which shows Bayesian pairwise test results comparing participants’ sampling to that of the two ideal observers (BF01 > 3, moderate evidence for null model), we see that participants sample statistically equivalently to IO OV (Cohen’s d = .05) and undersample compared to IO SV (Cohen’s d = -0.32).
-Study 2 also replicated the model-fitting results we found throughout our studies reported herein, with the evidence favouring the two BP models as outperforming other models, especially in terms of the number of best-fit participants (Figure 6, lower row).
+From Figure 6, which shows Bayesian pairwise test results comparing participants’ sampling to that of the two ideal observers (BF01 > 3, moderate evidence for null model), we see that participants sample statistically equivalently to the objective values version of the Ideal Observer (Cohen’s d = .05) and oversample compared to the subjective values version (Cohen’s d = -0.32).
+Study 2 also replicated the model-fitting results we found throughout our studies reported herein, with the evidence favouring the subjective and objective values versions of the Biased Prior models as outperforming other models, especially in terms of the number of best-fit participants (Figure 6, lower row).